Host FAQs

 When does the programme run?

 The programme will run between Monday 22nd July – Friday 23rd August 2024.
-All placements will take place within this timeframe for one or two weeks, based on your preference and availability.
+All placements will take place within this timeframe.

 What is the timeline for taking part?